 Any action, which may normally be taken at a meeting of the Governing Board, may be taken without a meeting if consent in writing setting forth the action so taken shall be signed by all of the Governing Board members entitled to vote with respect to the subject matter thereof.
 Such consent shall have the same force and effect as a unanimous vote of the Governing Board, and may be stated as such.
-Further, in an emergency, the President may conduct or cause to be conducted a telephone poll of all Governing Board members provided the question is in the form of a script read identically to each member and provided that a written record of the voting results is made part of the current month’s Governing Board minutes.
+Further, in an emergency, the President may conduct or cause to be conducted a poll, either by telephone or email, of all Governing Board members provided the question is in the form of a motion calling for an aye or nay vote, identically presented to each member and provided that a written record of the voting results is made part of the minutes of the next regularly scheduled Governing Board meeting.

 Section 10: Quorum

 A majority of the members of the Governing Board shall constitute a quorum necessary for the transaction of any and all business of the corporation.

 At all meetings of the Governing Board the President, or in his/her absence, the Vice-President, shall preside.

 A play director serving on the Governing Board shall be counted in determining whether a quorum is present, but shall be precluded from voting on any matter (as determined by at least three Governing Board members) which concerns, directly or indirectly, the play he/she is directing.

 Section 13: Nominating Committee

 A nominating committee, appointed by the President, shall nominate at least one member for each upcoming vacancy on the Governing Board and present those nomination(s) at the annual meeting.
 Additional nominations may be made from the floor at the annual meeting.
 The nominating committee may not nominate one of its members, but a nominating committee member may be nominated from the floor.